codehub-learn/lavarel-pfizer/labs/lab-3.md

 - launch Vagrant and interact with it
 - SSH into the VM and play with `artisan` tool
-- create our first Model
 - create our first Controller
+- tweak User Model
+- create our first Model and migration

 ### Step 1